-1. Learning Goal 1 is assessed in Sociological Analysis SO450, the capstone course, through an analysis of the final paper, which asks students to write specifically to this learning goal.
-Three final papers were randomly selected for assessment.

-- 2. Learning Goal 2 is to be assessed in SO 320 Social Stratification, our required fundamentals course; however, since this class was not offered during this academic year (only 1 sociologist on staff, Dr. Troy's replacement begins Fall 2014), this learning goal was not assessed.
+- 1. Learning Goal 1 is assessed in Sociological Analysis SO450, the capstone course, through an analysis of the final paper, which asks students to write specifically to this learning goal.
+Three final papers were randomly selected for assessment. - 2.
+Learning Goal 2 is to be assessed in SO 320 Social Stratification, our required fundamentals course; however, since this class was not offered during this academic year, this learning goal was not assessed.
 Although other courses in sociology speak to this learning goal, these courses were not determined to be an appropriate measure of learning in the discipline.
 For example, although SO 100 contains content on race, class and gender issues, this course serves predominantly freshmen and non-sociology majors.
 Other courses like Environmental Sociology, Sociology of Popular Culture & Media, and Deviance, are cross-listed as IN courses and also have many non-majors which makes them poor choices for measuring learning of our majors. - 3.
 Learning Goal 3 is assessed by evaluating the proposal for a research project that students turn in while they are students in SO221, Methods of Sociological Research.
 A random sample of 3 proposals from Sociology majors was assessed.